• About

 In this blog, we will explore the origin story, criteria, and impact of the Michelin Guide in France, and what it looks like today.

-Hopefully this useful information will inspire you to finally pull out all the stops and make a reservation at a michelin restaurant in Paris during your trip.
-Honestly, I really recommend investing in at least one fancy, expensive meal while youโ€™re here.
-Sure, maybe itโ€™s not something you would do at home.
-But youโ€™re in Paris after all!
+Honestly, I really recommend investing in at least one fancy, expensive meal while you’re here.
+Sure, maybe it’s not something you would do at home.
+But you’re in Paris after all!
 Now IS the time.

-In 1926, the french guide began to focus more on dining, awarding a single star to fine dining establishments.
+In 1926, the french Michelin guide began to focus more on dining, awarding a single star to fine dining establishments.
 By 1931, the guide introduced the three-star rating system that remains in use today (remember that this started as road maps!!).
-The ratings are as follows:

-One Star: A very good restaurant in its category.
+A very good restaurant in its category.
 “Worth the stop”

-Two Stars: Excellent cooking, “Worth the detour”.
+Excellent cooking, “Worth the detour”

-Three Stars: Exceptional cuisine, “Worth a special trip”
+Exceptional cuisine, “Worth a special trip”

-Criteria for Michelin Stars
+Criteria for michelin Guide Stars

 Michelin inspectors, who remain anonymous to maintain objectivity, evaluate restaurants based on five different categories: